ops-utils/packer-examples/debian10/README.md

 boot), so that if the Debian team ever stops publishing AMIs then the OS would still be buildable, but it's working now, so.

+The `qemu` builder has `"disk_interface": "virtio-scsi"` instead of the default `virtio`, because the `grub` install can't seem to find `/dev/sda` on my laptop.
+Not sure about other machines just yet.

 `make build` expects a file named `vars.json` to be in this directory -- there is not one here now, to prevent committing potentiall-sensitive data.
 Be sure to add one if you use the Make targets!